lasseignelab/CoSIA/README.md

 ### Using CoSIA

-(add link to Vignette for users to be able to get more information on running CoSIA)
+Check out the vignette for more information on how to use CoSIA and its functionality.

 ## Authors